Mike Manning (actor): Producing career

 In 2014, Manning co-founded the production company Chhibber Mann Productions with actor/producer Vinny Chhibber.
 The production company was involved with producing the film Folk Hero & Funny Guy, which was directed by Jeff Grace.
-The film stars actors Wyatt Russell, Alex Karpovsky and Melanie Lynskey, and centers around a story about two best friends, one being a struggling comedian and one being a successful singer-songwriter.
+The film stars actors Wyatt Russell, Alex Karpovsky and Melanie Lynskey, and centers around a story about two best friends, one being a struggling comedian and the other being a successful singer-songwriter.
 The Chhibber Mann Production company website says that its mission is to create content "to connect audiences with entertainment that matters," projects with an aspect of positive social change.

-Manning is an Executive Producer on the documentary film Kidnapped for Christ along with 'N Sync Alum Lance Bass.
+Manning is an Executive Producer on the documentary film Kidnapped for Christ along with 'N Sync alum Lance Bass.
 The film sheds light on controversial behavior modification methods used on children, sent there by their parents, at an Evangelical Christian reform school "Escuela Caribe" located in the Dominican Republic.
 Kidnapped for Christ premiered at the Slamdance Film Festival in Park City, UT at the end of January 2014.
 Tom DeSanto, executive producer of the X-Men and Transformers films is also involved with the project.
 The film was sold to Showtime and released on television July 10, 2014.
 Promotional materials for the film, including the website, contain a push for the passage of the U.S. Stop Child Abuse in Residential Programs for Teens Act of 2013.
 The bill would take steps to regulate against neglect and abuse in residential programs like Escuela Caribe.
 Manning only became involved with the film because of his friendship with the main protagonist, and he is now working to produce another documentary with Kidnapped for Christ director Kate Logan entitled "An Act of Love," the story of Reverend Frank Schaefer being defrocked by the United Methodist Church.
 Pauley Perrette, best known for her role as "Abby Sciuto" on the CBS show NCIS, is also an executive producer on the film.
 An Act of Love had its World Premiere at the Mill Valley Film Festival on October 9, 2015, and won the Audience Favorite, Silver Award in the 2015 Valley of the Docs category.

-Manning is a producer on the feature length documentary film Lost in America, a film that follows director Rotimi Rainwater, a former homeless youth, around the United States to examine the issues surrounding youth homelessness.
+Manning is a producer on the feature-length documentary film Lost in America, a film that follows director Rotimi Rainwater, a former homeless youth, around the United States to examine the issues surrounding youth homelessness.
 The film is executive produced by actress Rosario Dawson and singer Jewel, and features actors Halle Berry, Tiffany Haddish, and singer Jon Bon Jovi.
 The film was produced in association with Manning's company Chhibber Mann Productions.